Factbox: Britain's newspapers take sides in EU referendum debate

 The conservative newspaper urged its readers to vote to leave, arguing that the EU belongs to the past and by leaving it Britain would be able to decide who should come to work in the country.

-"Once we have left and are no longer subject to the free movement of labour, popular worries about immigration will become a matter for the British government and for parliament," the paper said.
+"Once we have left and are no longer subject to the free movement of labor, popular worries about immigration will become a matter for the British government and for parliament," the paper said.